 Inline buttons, on the other hand, can pop up in just the right place.
 You might position them just after a shareable quote or statistic, for example, or paired with a reminder to share at the end of your article.
 With ShareThis’ free social media sharing tools, you can even customize your buttons with calls to action, such as “Share,” “Tweet,” “Pin,” and “Email.”
 Just choose the option under “Button Labels,” and you’re ready to go.

 You can also show the total share count, which helps encourage readers to join in and share with their own communities.

 Mobile outreach should be a cornerstone of your social strategy.
 In fact, last year, over 70% of social referrals in the ShareThis network came from mobile devices.
 That’s why our share buttons are mobile-optimized to help publishers drive traffic from smartphones and tablets.
 They’re also light on code and easy to install, so they won’t slow down your loading times.

 While inline buttons behave the same on mobile as they do on the desktop, sticky side buttons don’t.
 These share buttons will remain at the bottom of the screen, instead of on the left or right side.
 Meaning, with just a tap of the thumb, readers can easily share your content.

 To illustrate, here’s a side-by-side view of sticky buttons and inline buttons on mobile.

-Ultimately, the choice between these two formats is yours.
+Ultimately, the choice between these two formats of ShareThis plugin is yours.
 You can select one and roll with it.
-Or you can test each to see which version works best for your website.
+Or you can test each to see which version works best for your website and blog.